wacl-york/COZI_scrape/README.md

 Downloads COZI instrument data from Google Drive and prepares it for analysis.

+The program firstly downloads the raw logging files from Google Drive into a temporary local folder.
-It keeps a local cache of the raw logging files from Google Drive, which are identified as having a filename starting with _logging_ and being kept in a directory that the Google Service account has access to.
+The logging files identified as those having a filename starting with _logging_ and being stored in a directory that the Google Service account has access to.
-After downloading any new logging files to the local cache, the program collates all of the data into a single file, subsets it to just those columns of interest, and saves the resultant data as a long CSV file to a specified filename.
+Then, the program collates all of the data into a single data table, subsets it to just those columns of interest, and saves the resultant data as a long CSV file to a specified filename.
 The output CSV has 3 columns:

   - `timestamp`: In YYYY-mm-dd HH:MM:SS format